 In God’s Kingdom there are enough people to help you realize God’s plan.

-Sitting on my seat on board in Frankfurt, a moment earlier a stewardess had asked me if I could change my seat because two people wanted to sit together, I kept repeating all the promises God had given me before I left.
+While I was sitting on board in Frankfurt, a moment earlier a stewardess had asked me if I could change my seat because two people wanted to sit together.
+I did.
+That moment I kept repeating all the promises God had given me before I left.
 But I could not get rid of the stress.
 Even the words, which until now had placed me in a position of certainty, did not help.
-Abraham went out, not knowing where he was going, but he knew who sent him.* I repeated these words but nothing changed.
+Abraham went out, not knowing where he was going, but he knew who sent him.
+(Hebrews 11:8) I repeated these words but nothing changed.

 Besides, it was my seventh hour of travel, I still had sixteen ahead of me.
 I realized that I had brushed my teeth twelve hours earlier and would not be able to brush them before arriving.
 I had left my toothbrush and toothpaste in the main luggage.
 With all the stress I had, this realization was one too many.
 As I was trying to cope with my feelings, the stewardess returned and handed me a box, to thank me for the change of seat.
 At that moment I counted on finding inside one thing – chocolate.
 I began to pull out various items necessary for the journey, such as socks, earplugs, lipstick, chocolates and…

 I must have looked absurd staring at the toothbrush and toothpaste in my hands.
 To weep on board over accessories to brush your teeth.
 But the truth of the matter is, nobody saw what had happened inside my heart.
 The toothbrush and toothpaste became the ultimate assurance from the Father that His supplies would not run out.
 Even in Mozambique.
 He cares about such details, like comfort on my trip.
 The certainty was within me that whatever I will face, He would help me.
 This was a moment I stopped being afraid.